JetBrains/svg-sprite-loader/README.md

 ## Runtime configuration

-When you require an image, loader transforms it to SVG `<symbol>`, add to the special sprite store and return class instance which represents symbol.
-It contains `id`, `viewBox` and `content` fields.
-It can be used later for referencing the sprite image, e.g:
+When you require an image, loader transforms it to SVG `<symbol>`, adds it to the special sprite storage and returns class instance that represents symbol.
+It contains `id`, `viewBox` and `content` fields and can later be used for referencing the sprite image, e.g:

 ```js
 import twitterLogo from './logos/twitter.svg';